 I have been a lecturer in the Department of Mathematics and Statistics since 2015.
 Prior to this I held postdoctoral positions at The University of Manchester and the University of Oxford.
 I obtained my DPhil from the University of Oxford in 2012.

-I am a member of SIAM, and am currently the Secretary of the SIAM Activity Group on Linear Algebra.
-I am also an editor of the SIAM Fundamentals of Algorithms book series.
+I am a member of SIAM, and am an editor of the SIAM Fundamentals of Algorithms book series.
 I am also a member of the Edinburgh Mathematical Society, the London Mathematical Society and am a Fellow of the Institute for Mathematics and its Applications.

 My personal webpage can be found here.